SHENANDOAH REGION, PORSCHE CLUB OF AMERICA

 The first Shenandoah autocross was held in May 1996 on a Waynesboro parking lot.
 It was followed by a cookout at which the most-asked question was "When are we going to do this again?"
 The Shenandoah Region celebrated its first anniversary in August 1996 with an afternoon at the Waynesboro Go-Kart track followed by birthday cake at Weldon and Phyllis Scrogham's home.
 Our first track event was a Brian Redman driving school held in October 1996 at the Summit Point Raceway in West Virginia.
 In 1997 the initial RPM (Richmond Porsche Meet) featured a concours at the home of Alex and Gail Smith, a driving tour, and an autocross at Virginia Motorsport Park.

 Nonmembers are welcome to participate in a social meeting, a driving tour, or an autocross.
 See our calendar and descriptions of upcoming events on our home page.
-A popular first event for newcomers is Porsches & Pastrami, our enhanced version of the widespread "Porsches and Pancakes" get-togethers.
-To learn more about our club, browse our web site and photo gallery, look at back issues of our monthly newsletter, the Heat Exchanger, read the on-line news of recent events, or contact any club officer.
+The club also hosts an annual new member event which is a terrific opportunity to learn more about the club and get to know the fun people who comprise the organization.
+To learn more about the club, browse our website, Facebook page, Instagram page, or contact any club officer.
 If you would like to become a member of the Shenandoah Region, learn how by visiting the JOIN PCA page.
+We look forward to meeting you.